Developing a Growth Mindset in Children: The Ultimate Guide for Parents

 Preschoolers may understandably struggle with grasping why it’s not just a good thing that they fell while mastering a cartwheel or went outside of the lines while coloring a picture—it’s an awesome thing that’s changing the chemistry of their brain.
 If we as parents don’t take the time to sit down and calmly walk them through it at some point, they might never be able to put together all the pieces of the Growth Mindset puzzle.

-A lot of the time, making a mistake can shake up the original plan, setting it on a brand new but cool path.
+Making a mistake can shake up the original plan, setting it on a brand new but cool path.
 The most crucial thing we want to get across for this step is that nothing is ever set in stone.
 There will always be exciting opportunities for little ones to learn from their occasional stumbles.
 They will hopefully be able to focus more on their desire to grow and learn new things rather than on any big-bad fear of looking inadequate.
 By not beating themselves up about a mess-up and getting bogged down in the present, talking about mistakes will instead help kids open up to the magical possibility of ‘the next time.

 "Being Challenged in life is inevitable.
 Being defeated is optional."
 Roger Crawford